vinceimbat/vinceimbat/content/there is a single list of values.md

 I heard this from a talk I watched at Mises Institute.
 I need to look that talk up again.
 But it basically says that we have a single list of wants and we arrange that list according to what is more valuable for us.
 Therefore, [[what to do now is the most critical decision]].

-This idea is similar to [[getting things done]] that says there is a single projects list.
+This idea is similar to [[thoughts/getting things done]] that says there is a single projects list.

 # References